-Regulated Electric and Gas Networks [1][2] Aaa Aa Α Baa Ва В
+Regulated Electric and Gas Networks [1][2] Aaa Aa Α Baa Ba В

-Factor 1: Regulatory Environment & Asset Ownership
+Factor 1: Regulatory Environment & Asset Ownership Model (40%)

-Model (40%)

 a) Stability and Predictability of Regulatory Regime Х

 b) Asset Ownership Model Х

-c) Cost and Investment Recovery Χ
+c) Cost and Investment Recovery Х

 d) Revenue Risk Х

 Factor 2: Efficiency & Execution Risk (10%)

-a) Cost Efficiency Χ
+a) Cost Efficiency Х

-b) Scale and Complexity of Capital Programme Χ
+b) Scale and Complexity of Capital Programme Х

-Factor 3: Stability of Business Model & Financial Structure
+Factor 3: Stability of Business Model & Financial Structure (10%)

-(10%)

-a) Ability and Willingness to Pursue Opportunistic Corporate Χ
+a) Ability and Willingness to Pursue Opportunistic Corporate Activity Х

-Activity

-b) Ability and Willingness to Increase Leverage Χ
+b) Ability and Willingness to Increase Leverage х

-c) Targeted Proportion of Operating Profit Outside Core Χ
+c) Targeted Proportion of Operating Profit Outside Core Regulated Activities Х

-Regulated Activities

 Factor 4: Key Credit Metrics (40%)

+a) Adjusted Interest Cover Ratio (3 Year Avg) 6.6x

-b) (FFO + Interest) / Interest Expense (3-Year Average) 6.20x
+b) (FFO + Interest) / Interest Expense (3-Year Average) 6.2x

-d) Net Debt / Fixed Assets (3 Year Avg) 32.89%
+c) Net Debt / Fixed Assets (3 Year Avg) 36.8%

-e) FFO / Net Debt (3 Year Avg) 30.46%
+d) FFO / Net Debt (3 Year Avg) 26.3%

-f) RCF / CAPEX (3 Year Avg) 0.98x
+e) RCF / CAPEX (3 Year Avg) 0.9x

 Rating:

 a) Indicated BCA from Grid factors 1-4 a1

+b) Impact from Rating Uplift 0

+c) Indicated Rating from Grid a1

 d) Actual BCA Assigned a2

 Government-Related Issuer Factor

 a) Baseline Credit Assessment a2

-b) Government Local Currency Rating Aaa/NEG
+b) Government Local Currency Rating Aaa negative

-c) Default Dependence Very
+c) Default Dependence Very high

-High

 d) Support Strong

 [1] All ratios are calculated using Moody's Standard Adjustments.
-[2] As of 6/30/2012.
-Source: Moody's Financial Metrics
+[2] As of 12/31/2012 reserved.

-© 2012 Moody's Investors Service, Inc. and/or its licensors and affiliates (collectively, "MOODY'S").
-All rights reserved.
+© 2013 Moody's Investors Service, Inc. and/or its licensors and affiliates (collectively, "MOODY'S").
+All rights

-CREDIT RATINGS ISSUED BY MOODY'S INVESTORS SERVICE, INC. ("MIS") AND ITS AFFILIATES ARE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT

-COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND CREDIT RATINGS AND RESEARCH PUBLICATIONS PUBLISHED BY MOODY'S ("MOODY'S PUBLICATIONS") MAY INCLUDE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES.
-MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL.
-FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT.
-CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK.
-INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY, CREDIT RATINGS AND MOODY'S OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
+CREDIT RATINGS ISSUED BY MOODY'S INVESTORS SERVICE, INC. ("MIS") AND ITS AFFILIATES ARE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND CREDIT RATINGS AND RESEARCH PUBLICATIONS PUBLISHED BY MOODY'S ("MOODY'S PUBLICATIONS") MAY INCLUDE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES.
+MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL, FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT.
+CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
+CREDIT RATINGS AND MOODY'S OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
 CREDIT RATINGS AND MOODY'S PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND CREDIT RATINGS AND MOODY'S PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
 NEITHER CREDIT RATINGS NOR MOODY'S PUBLICATIONS COMMENT ON THE SUITABILITY OF AN INVESTMENT FOR ANY PARTICULAR INVESTOR.
 MOODY'S ISSUES ITS CREDIT RATINGS AND PUBLISHES MOODY'S PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING, OR SALE.